persined/persined.github.io/_pages/token.md

 No presale!
 This is a fully decentralized and community driven project!
 The entire supply is allocated to Pancakeswap.
 LP tokens are burned and liquidity is locked forever.

-The dev account does hold 5 Pkmn Yellow tokens.
+The dev account does hold ten (10) Pkmn Yellow tokens.
 These will be given away to the community to kickstart and celebrate launch!

 # Airdrop